How We Treat POTS

 When patients do not respond to traditional treatments for POTS (such as salt, blood volume expanding medications, beta-blockers and SSRI’s), there are often underlying conditions that have been overlooked.
 When these conditions are correctly identified and treated, patients can recover.
 Some of these conditions cannot currently be diagnosed based on routine blood work or imaging (we call these “invisible illnesses”).
 We will start your evaluation by looking at every symptom and sign of your illness, searching for clues as to the underlying cause of your POTS.
 We then utilize proprietary software to help us identify conditions which may have been missed in your case.

 Based on your individual case, blood work will likely be performed to help identify undiagnosed conditions contributing to POTS.
-We may want to perform blood work before your visit.
-If we do this, your visit can usually be shortened to four days instead of five.

 If you have results of genetic testing (or “23andme” genetic data), we will include these studies in our evaluation.